Introduction

 The choice of your car depends largely on the duration of your trip, passenger number, luggage amount and road conditions.

-If you were a couple, or travel with a friend or two, or if you travel alone, a reasonably priced small car would be a good choice.
+If you are a couple, or travel with a friend or two, or if you travel alone, a reasonably priced small car would be a good choice.

 Compact size cars have 4 to 5 seats.
 We recommend sparing one passenger capacity so you could relax and have more space.